Coronavirus: Gov. Newsom announces second phase of reopening parts of California to start as early as Friday

 - Sporting events with live audiences

-However, Newsom emphasized that not all areas will be forced to strictly adhere with the state's guidelines for moving into Phase 2.
-12:21
+However, Newsom emphasized that not all area of the state will be forced to strictly adhere with the state's guidelines for moving into Stage 2.

+Local officials still have the authority to accelerate or slow down reopening at the county level, Newsom said.

+"We are not telling locals that believe it's too soon, too fast to modify.
+We believe those local communities that have separate timelines should be afforded the capacity to advance those timelines," he said.
+"If they choose not to come into compliance with the state guidelines, they have that right."